DIY Outdoor Sectional Couch

 cutting exterior fabric

-cut in piece of exterior fabric
+cut in piece of exterior fabric.

 Each corner should now look something like this (it doesn’t have to be pretty).

-draping crib mattress in exterior fabric
+draping crib mattress in exterior fabric.

 Remove the pins, turn with the outside of the fabric facing out, and try the new cover on your mattress.
 It should be fairly tight around the corners, but still fit (and there will be quite a bit extra fabric on the bottom).

-corner of exterior fabric folded together
+corner of outdoor fabric folded together.

 Now, you’re basically going to fold the edges in like you’re wrapping a present.
 Fold in the short ends of the mattress first, then snugly wrap the long ends on top.

-box of velcro
+box of heavy-duty velcro.

 Then, you’re simply going to velcro everything in place!
 I used this industrial strength pack that was perfect.

-putting together fabric on a mattress cover
+putting together fabric on a mattress cover.

 chairs on a counter to hold together mattress cover